andyzg/blog.andyzhang.net/published/_posts/2018-07-18-The-Making-of-the-Class-Profile.md

 I evaluated the one way ANOVA p-value from the groups to determine if there was a significant difference.
 If the p-value was lower than 0.05, it means that there is a significant difference between the groups.
 In statistical terms, it meant that there was a dependent variable who’s value can be affected by the independent variable.
 In most cases, grades and salary were the dependent variables.

-## Writing the content

-By this point, I had all of the findings I needed to start writing the content accompanying the findings.
-I worked on prioritizing all of the findings based on the story I wanted to share with prospective and current students.

-I split the content based on the types of audiences: those who want to skim the profile, and those who want to read more in-depth.
-Similar to the SYDE 2017 class profile, for each section, I focused on a one-liner, answering “If there was one takeaway from this section, what would it be?”
-Below the one-liner, I focused on elaborating on the findings, providing extra explanations if needed.

 ## Designing the page

 As I wrote the report, I borrowed a lot of inspiration from other reports such as SYDE 2017 class profile, HackerRank’s Developer Skills Report, and more.
 The report needed to be representative of what brought our class together, and that was software engineering.